oddbyte/MC-on-chromebook/README.md

 # Part 4: Installing fabric mods to make minecraft play above 10 fps.
 Most chromebooks are f\*cking garbage.
 They will not be able to run the latest MC version at anything playable.

-Open the launcher by running `minecraft`.
+Open the launcher by running `minecraft` in crosh's shell.
+If you dont have access to crosh, or for some other reason you dont want to use it, just run `minecraft` in VT-2 as chronos.

 Install the launcher, and java, and log in with your minecraft account.